Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ## Functions
 Functions are reusable blocks of code that you can write once and run again and again, saving the need to keep repeating code all the time.

 A function is defined by using the keyword function, followed by a name, with parentheses put after it.
-After that we put two curly braces ({ }).
+After that we put on two curly braces ({ }).
 Inside the curly braces goes all the code that we want to run whenever we call the function.

 When we want to run the code, we type the name of the function followed by the parentheses.